 Time to call BS on the ‘just jokes’ defence, by Chris Bath (28 June 2016)

-There can be a fine line between humour and menace in blokes banter, by David Penberthy (26 June 2016) Male self-loathing tosh (**Then read good rebuttal by Mark Dent here**)
+There can be a fine line between humour and menace in blokes banter, by David Penberthy (26 June 2016) Male self-loathing tosh (**Then read a good rebuttal by Mark Dent here**)

 This is what happens when you call out sexism in Australia (25 June 2016)